-To express an interest in any future course, please email organiser - Chrisy Clay
+To express an interest in attending a course in 2014, please email organiser - Chrisy Clay

 Background to the course